GAM-team/GAM/wiki/Downloads-Installs.md

 Add the `-s` option to the end of the above commands to suppress creating the `gam7` folder; the files are downloaded directly into the default or specified path.

 If, when executing one of the above commands, you get an error message stating that Python is not installed, go here [Python](https://www.python.org/downloads/) and download/install Python.
+When the installation is complete, start a new terminal session and reissue the command from above.

 ## Executable, Manual